paulinho-16/MEIC-TVVS/assignments/assignment4.md

 ### Description

 Finally, we must test the purpose of the entire application: the capability of counting the time spent in each of the projects.
-The extreme importance of this functionality led us to choose testing this use case, despite its model being quite trivial.
+The extreme importance of this functionality led us to choose to test this use case, despite its model being quite trivial.
 For example, we must ensure that only a project that is not already running can be started.

 ### *Model-based Testing*